tsbertalan/gudrun/doc/entries/Using the Adafruit 9DoF with imu_filter_madgwick.md

 <img width=100% src="long drift.png"/>

 A better test then would be to record not the fused heading `/imu/data/orientation/z`, but the raw gyroscope data.
 Maybe later I'll try recording that over a 24 hour period.
-Plot, say, the absolute value of the gyro readings on a log scale.
+I'd plot, say, the absolute value of the gyro readings on a log scale.

 <img width=100% src="breathed_2.png"/>

-This quiescent drift would certainly go away if we incorporated a magnetometer.
+This quiescent drift would certainly go away if we incorporated a magnetometer, as I did temporarily for the following plot.

 <img width=100% src="return after breathing with mag.png"/>

-Here, I breathed on the sensor at about t=40 seconds, and it returned to its previous orientation (and I expect it will hold this position as long as the magnetic field nearby holds steady).
+Here, I breathed on the sensor at about t=40 seconds, and it promptly returned to its previous orientation (and I expect it will hold this position as long as the magnetic field nearby holds steady).

 <img width=100% src="gyro no drift with mag.png"/>